 The Trustees are responsible for the maintenance and integrity of the corporate and financial information included on the charitable company's website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-Approved by order of the members of the Board on 9 December 2019 and signed on its behalf by:
+Approved by order of the members of the Board on 7 December 2020 and signed on its behalf by:

-Donna Sherratt (Chair of Trustees)

-Governor and trustee

 Independent Auditor's Report on the Financial Statements to the Members of Robert Bakewell Primary School

 Opinion